 The physicians at Atrial Fibrillation Center Of America have spent years developing an understanding of arrhythmias and their causes.
 They are highly skilled in diagnosing and treating arrhythmias and have many tools and techniques available to them to evaluate and diagnose any patient’s arrhythmia fully.
 Once a diagnosis has been completed, a plan for disease treatment and management can be developed.

-When you become a patient at Atrial Fibrillation Center Of America, Drs.
-Bansal and Do will discuss your family and personal medical history, particularly regarding heart disease, heart attacks, arrhythmias, or sudden death from heart attacks.
+When you become a patient at Atrial Fibrillation Center Of America, Dr. Bansal and Dr. Ilyas Colombowala will discuss your family and personal medical history, particularly regarding heart disease, heart attacks, arrhythmias, or sudden death from heart attacks.
 They will also conduct a thorough physical exam and lab tests and may use one or more of the following procedures to evaluate your condition:

 - Electrocardiogram (EKG); a test to record the electrical activity of a patient’s heart.

 - Echocardiogram; a procedure to record a visual image of the heart and its functioning.